Stopping eviction for rent arrears

 Check our advice on eviction from an assured or short assured tenancy.

-If you rent from the council or a housing association
+You'll usually have a Scottish secure tenancy if you rent from the council or a housing association.

-The notice period before your landlord can apply to the court is 4 weeks.
+give you at least 4 weeks' notice before your landlord can apply to court

-It's free to go to the tribunal.
+It's free to go to court or tribunal.
 Your landlord can only charge you for the rent you owe, and any reasonable fees for late rent payments.

 If you’ve been sent a court or tribunal letter